Christmas Offer - Every Learner Must Check Out - Flat 88% OFF on All Access Pass

 Conclusion

 FTP in computer networks is a prominent protocol for transferring files over a network.
-FTP operates on the client-server model and uses two separate channels for communication: a control channel and a data channel.
+It operates on the client-server model and uses two separate channels for communication: a control channel and a data channel.
+It has stood the test of time as a reliable tool for file transfers in computer networks.
+Understanding how it works, why it is important can help you make informed decision on whether use it or not.

 Recent Blog Post